PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

     $ phpcs --standard=PEAR /path/to/code/myfile.inc

-Can you also tell PHP_CodeSniffer to use an external standard by specifying the full path to the standard's root directory on the command line.
+You can also tell PHP_CodeSniffer to use an external standard by specifying the full path to the standard's root directory on the command line.
 An external standard is one that is stored outside of PHP_CodeSniffer's `Standards` directory.

     $ phpcs --standard=/path/to/MyStandard /path/to/code/myfile.inc